Constitution & Bylaws

 A Nominating Committee, consisting of the Immediate Past President and two additional members (not currently serving on the Executive Committee), shall be appointed annually by the Executive Committee.
-The Nominating Committee shall present to the Executive Committee a slate of candidates, one person's name for each office to be filled, at least sixty days prior to the April meeting.
+The Nominating Committee shall present to the Executive Committee a slate of candidates, one person's name for each office to be filled, at least sixty days prior to the Spring meeting.

 Other committees may be appointed by the President as deemed necessary.